marriage and divorce legally affects your name

 - A court orders the change of name

-Where one parent refuses to consent to changing the child’s name, or the parent’s whereabouts are unknown, a court order approving the change of name is required.
+Where one parent refuses to consent to change the child’s name, or the parent’s whereabouts are unknown, a court order approving the change of name is required.
 The other parent can

 apply to a court having jurisdiction under the Family Law Act to approve the change of name.